 A CBS News story summed it up as follows:

 "The weaker the signal indicated on the cell phone display, the stronger the signal the cell phone puts out.
 The stronger the signal, the greater the amount of radiation delivered to your body."

 Ouch!
 Does this mean we should avoid living in smaller rural centres where cellphone towers are sparsely distributed?
 Good news if mother-in-law lives in Faraway, bad news if you collect wild mushrooms to impress people.
 Staying in urban centres also provides potential hazards.
-Should we avoid basements and underground parking garages for fear of weak signals?
+Should we avoid basements and underground parking garages for fear of weak signals and Electro Magnetic Field (EMF) danger?
 Surely not!
 Maybe we will have to carry our cellphones mounted on long poles like selfiesticks and hope Siri can hear us up there!
 Perhaps have "radiation detectors" built into smartphones?
 Imagine an entire busload of people with their radiation alarms blaring as the bus moves through a "weak signal area".
 Everyone diving for cover as if the bus is under attack from a local gang!
 I doubt it will get that weird, yet people will always be looking for ways of reducing their risks.